 This article compares the theatrically released film to earlier drafts of the story.
 Minor details are omitted; the purpose here is to try to capture the broader strokes.

 Note: After an interview with Marc Cerasini shortly after the article’s initial publication, and the first script breakdown uncovered in 2020, the article has been revised to list more changes that have now been substantiated.

 The Film: We open in space, with a satellite detecting a heat bloom beneath Bouvet Island off the coast of Antarctica.

-This was changed to a different teaser, set in 1904 in the same whaling station the characters discover later in the film.
-This teaser scene plays out slightly differently in the September 26 draft script and the shooting script.
+The new opening teaser was set in 1904 in the same whaling station the characters discover later in the film.
+This teaser scene plays out slightly differently in the September 26th draft script and the shooting script.
 The most significant change is the identity of the hapless whaler: in the final version he’s Karl, a “bearded, tough, strapping whaler”, while in the draft he’s “Jimmy, all of 19”.
 “Jimmy” gets a single line in the script before the Predator attacks, “Karl” does not.

 A more minor difference is that Jimmy actually sees the Alien that’s about to attack him, while in the film the Alien is only revealed when we cut to the Predator vision.

 Note: The novel uses both teasers, as Cerasini first worked from a script that featured the Cambodia opening, then got a later revised draft with the Antarctica opening.